 Common questions people ask about vitamin D testing

-Can I order BetterYou vitamin D test kit from abroad?
+Can I order a BetterYou vitamin D test kit from abroad?

-Is home vitamin D test kit suitable for children?
+Is a home vitamin D test kit suitable for children?

 Yes, but they shouldn’t be younger than 6 years old.
 NHS advice is not to use a home-test finger prick device on younger children.

-Do I have to fast before doing vitamin D test at home?
+Do I have to fast before doing a vitamin D test at home?